-Request Payload

-Item REQUIRED Description

-Query Function Yes, MAY be Repeated Determines the information being queried.
+Request Payload Item Description Query Function Yes, MAY be Repeated Determines the information being queried.
+Object Groups No Specified the list of Object Group(s) for which the Query is being performed

-Table 259: Query Request Payload
+Table 282: Query Request Payload

 Response Payload Item REQUIRED Description Operation No, MAY be repeated Specifies an Operation that is supported by the server.
 Object Type No, MAY be repeated Specifies a Managed Object Type that is supported by the server.
 Vendor Identification No SHALL be returned if Query Server Information is requested.
 The Vendor Identification SHALL be a text string that uniquely identifies the vendor.
 Server Information No Contains vendor-specific information possibly be of interest to the client.
 Application Namespace No, MAY be repeated Specifies an Application Namespace supported by the server.
 Extension Information No, MAY be repeated SHALL be returned if Query Extension List or Query Extension Map is requested and supported by the server.
 Attestation Type No, MAY be repeated Specifies an Attestation Type that is supported by the server.
 RNG Parameters No, MAY be repeated Specifies the RNG that is supported by the server.
 Profile Information No, MAY be repeated Specifies the Profiles that are supported by the server.
 Validation Information No, MAY be repeated Specifies the validations that are supported by the server.
 Capability Information No, MAY be repeated Specifies the capabilities that are supported by the server.
 Client Registration Method No, MAY be repeated Specifies a Client Registration Method that is supported by the server.
 Defaults Information No Specifies the defaults that the server will use if the client omits them.

 Protection Storage Masks Yes Specifies the list of Protection Storage Mask values supported by the server.
-A server MAY elect to provide an empty list in the Response if it is unable or unwilling to provide this information.
+A server MAY elect to provide an empty list in the Response if it is unable or unwilling to provide this information. -------------------------- ----- ---

-Table 260: Query Response Payload
+Table 283: Query Response Payload

-6.1.37.2 Error Handling - Query
+6.1.40.1 Error Handling - Query